-F. APPLICATION PROCESS (FOR FIRST-SEMESTER STUDENTS)
+E. APPLICATION PROCESS (FOR FIRST-SEMESTER STUDENTS)

-6. Complete the online application for enrollment in the Registered Nursing Program and submit prior to the March 1 deadline.
+- 6. Complete the online application for enrollment in the Registered Nursing Program and submit prior to the February 1 deadline.
 It is the responsibility of the applicant to submit a complete and accurate application with all required materials.
 All materials submitted as part of the application are the property of College of Marin and will not be returned.
-The college does not assume responsibility for notifying applicants of incomplete applications.
-The application materials include official transcripts, course

-- descriptions, and a signed Petition of Substitution for prerequisite and corequisite courses taken at other colleges and universities. - 7.
-Random Selection: Enrollment in the Program is limited due to clinical placements and student safety needs.
-Thirty-six (36) students are offered space each year for the following fall semester.
-In the event the number of applications exceeds available spaces, a computerized random selection of applications is utilized.
-A select number of qualified applicants, determined by the Random Selection process, will be offered the TEAS here at College of Marin free of charge. - 8.
-Notification of Space: Applicants who have met all of the above requirements will be offered space based on their random selection number until all spaces are filled.
+The college does not assume responsibility for notifying applicants of incomplete applications. - 7.
+Notification of Space: Applicants who have met all of the above requirements will be offered space based on their multi-criteria admission points until all spaces are filled.
 Applicants are responsible for providing accurate contact information (including a current email address, as notification is by email).
 Notification is given by the end of June.
-No information regarding admission will be given over the phone or without verification of student identity.
+No information regarding admission will be given over the phone or without verification of student identity. - 8.
+Tie of Multi-Criteria Points: In the event of a tie in points among applicants, the department will determine the method by which ties are decided.
+Methods may include, but are not limited to, personal statement, lottery system, or interview.